University Catalog

 The University offers a variety courses from which to select the 18 hours required for the Environmental and Sustainability Studies minor.

-Students are required to take one core course, ESST 2300: Introduction to Environmental and Sustainability Studies, which surveys topics and methods in interdisciplinary studies of sustainability and the environment.
+Students are required to take one core course, ESST 2300: Introduction to Environmental and Sustainability Studies or CE 2300: Introduction to Sustainable Engineering, which surveys topics and methods in interdisciplinary studies of sustainability and the environment.
 This course should be taken in the freshman or sophomore year.

 An additional 15 hours of coursework is to be completed from the list of courses below (or others approved by the ESS advisor).
 At least one course must be taken in each of the two groups.
 Students are encouraged to inquire about other courses that might qualify for credit.
 At least 6 hours must be taken as 3000- or 4000-level courses.
 Additional courses are expected to be approved each semester, so students are encouraged to consult regularly with the advisor. *Students may be allowed to take additional classes from alternate group with advisor approval.